 Voter ID - Frequently Asked Questions

-Answers to frequently asked questions on how voter ID will be implemented for the first time
+Answers to frequently asked questions on voter ID requirements.

-From May 2023, voters across England will need to show photo ID to vote in person in a polling station, following new requirements introduced by the Elections Act.
-A new form of free ID, the Voter Authority Certificate, will be available for those who do not have another type of accepted ID.
+Voters across England now need to show photo ID to vote in person in a polling station, following requirements introduced by the Elections Act.
+A new form of free ID, the Voter Authority Certificate, is available for those who do not have another type of accepted ID.

-On this page you can find answers to frequently asked questions on how voter ID will be implemented for the first time.
+On this page you can find answers to frequently asked questions on voter ID requirements.
 You can find more information about Voter ID on the Electoral Commission's website.

-At which elections will there be a requirement to show photo ID?
+At which elections do you have to show photo ID?

 Which forms of ID are acceptable?